bspann/Semantic-Kernel-Workshop/Python/semantic_kernel_HOL_Python.md

 **Chat Completion Service:**
 - Integrated Azure OpenAI's GPT models deployed in Azure Government for natural language processing
 - Configured for function calling to enable AI to use your plugins automatically
-- Uses Azure Government specific endpoints (`.usgovcloudapi.net`) for compliance requirements
+- Uses Azure Government specific endpoints (`.azure.us`) for compliance requirements

 **Plugin Types:**
 - **Native Plugins:** Code-based functions (Python functions) that AI can call